Michelle Tanner: Crediting

 The production team behind Full House did not want people to know that Michelle was played by a set of twins, so the girls were credited as "Mary-Kate Ashley Olsen" for most of the show's run (making it appear as if a single actress had the first name Mary-Kate and the middle name Ashley).
-In series' first season, they were not officially added to the opening title sequence until season two but were credited in the syndicated versions of the season one opening titles.
+In the series' first season, they were not officially added to the opening title sequence until season two but were credited in the syndicated versions of the season one opening titles.
 It was not until the eighth and final season that the twins were credited as "Mary-Kate and Ashley Olsen" in the opening titles.
 Despite the fact that the Olsens are fraternal twins, their physical appearances were similar enough so that few people could tell the two apart over the course of the show's run.
-In season one, Mary-Kate was used more often due to the fact Ashley cried when she was put on set for a scene.
+In season one, Mary-Kate was used more often due to the fact Ashley was upset when she was put on set for a scene.